-Electronic waste, or e-waste, is an electronic product that is close to the end of its useful life.
-These include products such as cellphones, laptops, dvd players, computers, as well as their components including batteries, power cords, and accessories.
+Electronic waste, or E-waste, is an electronic product that is close to the end of its useful life.
+These include products such as cellphones, laptops, DVD players and computers; as well as their components, including batteries, power cords and accessories.
 Did you know we generate around 40 million tons of electronic waste every year?
 It is equivalent to throwing away 800 computers every second.
 Take a look at these facts on e-waste.

-- 85% of our E-Waste is sent to landfills and are typically burned, releasing harmful toxins into the air.
+- 85% of our E-waste is sent to landfills and is typically burned – releasing harmful toxins into the air.

-- Recycling 1 million laptops saves the energy equivalent to the electricity used by 3,657 U.S. homes in a year.
+- Recycling 1 million laptops saves the energy equivalent to the electricity used by 3,657 U.S. homes in one year.